 - advanced mathematics and statistics.

-3. BYOT- Bring your Own Technology.
+3. BYOT- Bring Your Own Technology.
 True BYOD is now called BYOT after it was hijacked by Schools using the term incorrectly.
-BYOT is FULL choice.
+BYOT is a FULL choice.
 BYOD is where Schools offer a choice between particular models (normally one will be Apple & the other Windows).
-In my recent position within a School we introduced full choice, BYOT, for students and staff in 2012.
+In my recent position within a School, we introduced full choice, BYOT, for students and staff in 2012.

 - Save money by eliminating the need to buy employee devices and equipment, however the digital infrastructure must be in place first!